Is There Such A Thing As A Ketogenic Diet For Cancer That Is Effective?

 A true ketogenic diet for cancer needs to have its foundation in fat.
 In fact, you need 60-70% coming from fat as part of your diet.
 And, no, it’s not the Atkins diet.
 You can’t eat a cheese and sausage omelet with a side of bacon and expect to live a long and healthy life.

-You must have an ability to check your ketone levels.
+You must have the ability to check your ketone levels.
 Why is it important to know what you are doing here?
 If your sugar gets too low, that’s dangerous and you can also produce too many ketones.
-When too many ketones are produced, you can develop keto acidosis.
+When too many ketones are produced, you can develop ketoacidosis.

 Ketones are measured a couple of times a day to keep them at a certain point as well as the PH of your urine so you stay in a balanced place.
-A typical ketogenic diet we conduct here at our center lasts 6 weeks.
-When a person leaves our center and goes home, they can continue this and do a 4-week ketogenic diet followed by 2-3 months of a healthy 80% raw, 20% cooked food diet.
+A typical ketogenic diet we conduct lasts 6 weeks in duration.
+When a person goes through our program, they can continue this and do a 4-week ketogenic diet followed by 2-3 months of a healthy 80% raw, 20% cooked food diet.

 What’s important to understand is when you are eating 20% cooked food as part of your diet, it’s not that you need it.
 You’re doing this to feed your tongue but it’s okay.
 It’s okay to do things to feel good, you have to.
 If you don’t feel good about what you’re doing, if you feel like you’re a victim or that you are deprived, that’s not good.